-You are most likely here because you’re looking for new Sandisk memory cards and now you want to know the difference between the Sandisk Ultra vs Extreme.
-In case you are looking for a new memory card in general, you might want to stick around as well.
+You are most likely here because you want to know the differences between the Sandisk Ultra vs Extreme.
+In case you are looking for new Sandisk memory cards, you might want to stick around as well.

 In the past years, I gained experience with several memory card brands and specifications.
-As I both shoot video and photos, trusty memory cards are a must because my income relies on them.
-For example, if I can’t deliver the content to my client because the memory card failed it will be a huge challenge to get paid.
+My girlfriend and I are both professional photographers and we shoot professional videos as well.
+Trusty memory cards are a must because my income relies on them.
+If I can’t deliver the content to my client because the memory card failed it will be a huge challenge to get paid.
 Worse case, you end up with extra costs instead of income!
-I can’t stress enough how important a high quality memory card is, as well for professionals as hobbyists.
+I can’t stress enough how important a high-quality memory card is, as well for professionals as hobbyists.
 Shooting for fun but losing all the footage in the end is not something you want right?

-Is SanDisk Extreme better than Ultra for video recording?
-SanDisk Extreme is better than Ultra for video recording as it offers faster write speeds, which is important for recording high-resolution videos.
+SanDisk Extreme is better than Ultra for video recording as it offers faster write speeds, which is important for recording high-resolution videos and high-resolution photos.

 What Sets SanDisk Ultra Apart From SanDisk Extreme?